Soh1382/srlab.github.io/src/content/blogs/most-used-react-hooks.md

 The most expensive bug I shipped last year wasn’t a clever algorithm gone wrong.
 It was a `useEffect` that looked harmless in a PR, passed review, and quietly doubled our API traffic the moment a feature flag flipped on.

 Nothing blew up instantly.
-Which, of course, made it worse — we got a slow, weird drift: extra requests, noisy logs, and a dashboard that felt “a bit sticky” after a few minutes.
+Which, of course, made it worse, we got a slow, weird drift: extra requests, noisy logs, and a dashboard that felt “a bit sticky” after a few minutes.
 You know the type of incident: no single smoking gun, just a growing sense that something is… off.

 React hooks didn’t cause that problem, but they made it easy to create.
 Hooks are power tools: brilliant when you know where the kickback is, unforgiving when you don’t.

 ## TL;DR

 * Most teams “use” only a handful of hooks daily; the rest show up in edge cases and libraries.
-* `useEffect` is for synchronising with the outside world — if it’s doing business logic, you’re likely about to suffer.
+* `useEffect` is for synchronising with the outside world, if it’s doing business logic, you’re likely about to suffer.
 * `useMemo`/`useCallback` are optimisation tools, not a default habit; measure first, then pay the complexity tax.
-* `useRef` is your escape hatch for mutable state and “latest value” problems — but it can hide bugs if you treat it as state.
+* `useRef` is your escape hatch for mutable state and “latest value” problems, but it can hide bugs if you treat it as state.
 * The best hook is often a custom hook that makes the boring, correct thing the easy thing.

 ## What “most used” really means